 The United States, as the host-country, will have home-field advantage and feature 14 riders on their rosters.
 The visiting teams will bring seven of their best.

 Each team will be allowed 1 alternate in case of injury.

 The prestigious Global Cup Trophy will be awarded to the team with the highest aggregate score over the course of the event based off each team's best 14 qualified rides.

-*These rules are solely for Sydney.
+*These rules are solely for Global Cup USA.
 Competition format may change based on event.